 3. Credit of Default Risk:

 It is the risk in which a borrower is unable to pay the interest or principal on its debt obligations.
 The Basel Committee on Banking Supervision defines credit risk as to the potential that a bank borrower, or counter-party, will fail to meet its payment obligations regarding the terms agreed with the bank.
 It includes both uncertainties involved in repayment of the bank’s dues and repayment of dues on time.

 The Basel Committee on Banking Supervision defines market risk as to the risk of losses in on-balance or off-balance sheet positions that arise from movement in market prices.
 Market risk is the most prominent for banks present in investment banking.

 The four components of market risk:

 - Interest Risk: It causes potential losses due to movements in interest rates.
 This risk arises because a bank’s assets usually have a significantly longer maturity than its liabilities.
-In banking language, management of interest rate risk is also called asset-liability management (ALM).
+In the banking language, management of interest rate risk is also called asset-liability management (ALM).